opencast/helper-scripts/multi-tenant-configuration/README.md

 The configured digest user needs to exist on all tenants and has to have the same password.

+The optional dictionary `tenant_urls` can be used if the tenant-id is not an exact part of the tenant URL or the URLs don't follow a common pattern.

 #### group config:
 The group names in the group config file must be unique per Tenant!